Trustee Appointments and Local Libraries

 Libraries should be guided by community service and intellectual freedom, not partisan agendas.

-Returning trustee selection to the library system is the clearest way to keep decision-making rooted in what’s best for readers, families, and learners across the county.
+Including our library professionals and Library Trustees in the entire selection process and allowing easy re-appointments Returning trustee selection to the library system is the clearest way to keep decision-making rooted in what’s best for readers, families, and learners across the county.

-The BOCC choosing trustees means politics choosing our books.
+The BOCC unilaterally choosing trustees means politics choosing our books.
 Libraries should belong to the whole community, not one party.